 5. Texting tickets can ring up driving points.

-Forty-four states ban texting while driving, but less than half consider texting behind the wheel a moving violation.
+Almost all states ban texting while driving, but less than half consider texting behind the wheel a moving violation.
 If you're ticketed in a state where texting violations add points to your driving record or are considered moving violations, an insurer may raise your premiums upon review of your driving record.
 Generally it is treated as any other minor traffic infraction would be.

 States with a texting law specifying that violations add points and/or is considered a moving violation include: